goramartin/master-thesis/docs/solutions/databases-overview.md

     - combine knn with bm25 using rrf out of the box
   - semantic search using elsner sparse encoder
     - sparse encoder learned by elastic
+  - elastic can disable storing of the data and just do the indexing
+  - it enables subfields on one: original text and keyword type

 ### Typesense